alteryx/featuretools-sklearn-transformer/README.md

 ### Use

 To use the transformer in a pipeline, initialize an instance of the transformer by passing in an entityset, or a list of entities and relationships.
-The input contain the complete set of data, including both the training examples and the test examples.
-When calling `fit` or `transform`, simply pass in a list of instance id values for the target entity that you would like to use in the pipeline.
+The input should contain the complete set of data, including both the training examples and the test examples.
+When calling `fit` or `transform`, pass in a list of instance id values for the target entity that you would like to use in the pipeline.
 The transformer will then create a feature matrix using only the specified instances.